ajread4/WindowsThreatHunting/HostThreatHunting.md

 6. Use [TimelineExplorer](https://ericzimmerman.github.io/#!index.md) to find suspicious powershell activity using input csv information.
 7. View PowerShell Script blocks within PowerShell-Operational.evtx logs with event ID 4104.
 8. Examine prefetch files with [w10pf_parse.py](https://github.com/DavidCruciani/tools/blob/master/win10_prefetch/w10pf_parse.py).
+9. Use [RegRipper](https://www.sans.org/blog/regripper-ripping-registries-with-ease/) to highlight powershell downloads with IEX Download String that can be found in LastRunMRU.
+	- Command to use ```regripper -f [Hive] -a```.

 # Determine the Number Of Log Names [No TTP]
 1. Use ```wevutil.exe``` with Powershell